Joseph Keith Symons

 Joseph Keith Symons (born October 14, 1932) is an American prelate of the Roman Catholic Church.
 Symons served as bishop of the Diocese of Palm Beach in Florida from 1990 to 1998.
 Previously, he served as an auxiliary bishop of the Diocese of St. Petersburg in Florida for several months in 1981, then was appointed bishop of the Diocese of Pensacola-Tallahassee in Florida in October 1981.

 In 1998, Symons tendered his resignation as bishop of the Diocese of Palm Beach to Pope John Paul II, after publicly admitting that he had sexually abused five boys earlier in his career.
 Symons then became the first US Catholic bishop to lose his position over the sexual abuse of minors.
 His successor as bishop of Palm Beach, Anthony O'Connell, was also forced to resign in 2002 after admitting to sexually abusing underage boys.

 Early life

 Joseph Keith Symons was born in Champion Township, Michigan, on October 14, 1932.
 The family moved to Miami, Florida in 1945, where Symons graduated from Sts.
 Peter & Paul High School in 1949.
-He then studied for the priesthood at St. Thomas Seminary, in Bloomfield, Connecticut, and St. Mary's Seminary, in Baltimore, Maryland.
+He then studied for the priesthood at St. Thomas Seminary, in Bloomfield, Connecticut, and St. Mary's Seminary, also known as the "Pink Palace," in Baltimore, Maryland.
 At St. Mary's, Symons received a Bachelor of Arts degree in 1954 and a Bachelor of Sacred Theology in 1956.